UsmanQT/Ollama-Mistral/README.md

 ```
 ollama run mistral
 ```
-It will take a few minutes to download and run the mistral model
+It will take a few minutes to download and run the mistral model.

 5. Once the download is done and you see ">>>", start chatting with the mistral model to see if everything is fine.

 6. You can also download llama2 model by typing in your terminal
 ```
 ollama run llama2
 ```
 7. Some commands to interact with ollama using terminal

     - To see all the downloaded models:
         ```
         ollama list